 The name Orinoco is derived from Guarauno words meaning “a place to paddle”—i.e., a navigable place.

 It flows west, next north, creating the border with Colombia, and then turns east and bisects Venezuela on its way to the Atlantic.
-North of the Orinoco are the vast, grassy plains called llanos.
+North of the Orinoco is the vast, grassy plains called llanos.
 To the south of the river is almost half of Venezuela's territory.
 Huge tropical forest areas cover the southwestern portion part, and large portions are still virtually inaccessible.
 The Guiana Highlands, also known as the Guyana Shield, covers the remainder.
-The Guyana Shield is composed of pre-Cambriam rock, up to 2.5 billion years old, and some of the oldest on the continent.
+The Guyana Shield is composed of pre-Cambrian rock, up to 2.5 billion years old, and some of the oldest on the continent.
 Here are the tepuis, stone plateaux rearing out of the jungle floor.
 The most famous tepuis are Roraima and Auyantepui, from which Angel Falls descend.

 Over 200 rivers are tributaries to the mighty Orinoco which extends 1290 mi (2150 km) from source to delta.

 During the rainy season, the river reaches a width of 13 mi (22 km) at San Rafael de Barrancas and a depth of 330 ft (100 m).
 1000 mi (1670 km) of the Orinoco are navigable, and about 341 of those can be used for sailing large ships.

 The Orinoco River is composed of four geographical zones:

 The Orinoco begins on Delgado Chalbaud mountain, a high, narrow river with waterfalls and difficult, forested terrain.